-It’s long been rumored that Peloton has plans to add a rowing machine to its offering of home workout equipment, but it looks like the launch could be sooner rather than later thanks to the discovery of some hidden Android app code.
+It’s long been rumored that Peloton has plans to add a rowing machine to its range of home workout equipment, but it was finally confirmed today at the brand's Homecoming event.

 While there's been no word on price yet, similar smart rowing machines such as the Hydrow cost over $2000.
-The Peloton Bike starts at $1895 and the treadmill starts at $2495.
+The Peloton Bike starts at $1,895 and the Peloton Tread starts at $2,495.
 For both, you need to pay the monthly Peloton subscription fee of $39 to access the classes.

 When the rower might come to market is still a question mark.
 Typically, it's a couple of months between a product being announced and being able to ship it to your home.
 For context, the Peloton Guide was announced on 9 November 2021 but wasn't available to buy until 5 April 2022.